carlo-liparata/houdiniDigitalAssets/README.md

-This is a collection of useful hda files
+This is a collection of useful hda files, look at the wiki for more infos.